 By staying ahead of consumer trends and being receptive to innovation, companies can use brand licensing not only to expand geographically, but also to enter new market segments and respond creatively to consumer needs.

-Monte-Carlo Lifestyle is the umbrella brand of 33 sub-brands with the names of ‘Monaco’ and ‘Monte-Carlo’ registered globally for an extensive line of consumer goods
+Monte-Carlo Lifestyle is a brand that encapsulates all the collections in its portfolio, with the labels ‘Monaco’ and ‘Monte-Carlo, that is registered globally for an extensive line of consumer goods.

 Subscribe for our monthly newsletter to stay updated.